Jamie Stone (politician): Scottish Parliament

-House of Commons
+Parliamentary career

-Stone was elected as the Member of Parliament for Caithness, Sutherland and Easter Ross at the 2017 general election, defeating the incumbent SNP MP Paul Monaghan by 2,044 votes.
+Stone was elected as the Member of Parliament for Caithness, Sutherland and Easter Ross at the 2017 general election, winning with 35.8% of the vote and a majority of 2,044 votes.
 On 16 June 2017, he was announced as the Liberal Democrat spokesman for Scotland.
 On 12 October 2017 he was transferred to the role of Armed Forces spokesman in a reshuffle.

 Stone had been re-elected for the Tain and Easter Ross Ward at the 2017 Local Government elections a month earlier.
 He resigned his seat on Highland Council after he was elected as an MP.

 Since his election, Stone has raised various local issues in the House of Commons such as the provision of healthcare facilities in the Scottish Highlands.
 Stone has also sponsored early day motions to investigate allegations of abuse by G4S on behalf of UK Visas and Immigration and has supported the rollout of free, early years childcare.

 During the 2019 general election, Stone campaigned with the Liberal Democrats slogan 'Stop Brexit', saying “This General Election is our best chance to elect a government to stop Brexit".
-He was re-elected in the 2019 general election with 11,705 votes, but a reduced majority of 204.
+He was re-elected as MP for Caithness, Sutherland and Easter at the 2019 general election with an increased vote share of 37.2% and a decreased majority of 204.

+At the 2024 general election, Stone was again re-elected, with an increased vote share of 49.4% and an increased majority of 10,489.

+On 9 September 2024, Jamie Stone was elected unopposed as Chair of the Petitions Committee.

 Personal life

-Stone is married with three children, one son and two daughters, both of whom also attended the University of St Andrews.
+Stone is married and has three children, one son and two daughters, both of whom also attended the University of St Andrews.
 He is also a keen gardener and an expert on edible fungi.